pkavumba/django-vectordb/docs/tutorial/2-adding-vector-search.md

 Let's get started!

-## Adding VectorDB
+## Adding VectorDB to the Project

-If you haven't installed vectordb already install it
+If you haven't installed vectordb already, install it with the following command:

 ```bash
 pip install "django-vectordb[standard]"